"I'm setting up my own nutrition business!" If you have ever considered this here's what you need to know.

 Food composition databases - Ensure the software you choose has integrated the latest version of the validated food composition databases by certified entities and for your population;

-Nutritional and dietary assessment - It is essential to know, without taking to much of your time, if the meal plan is compliant with nutritional requirements, make sure the software you choose can provide you DRVs of macro and micronutrients personalised to each client.;
+Nutritional and dietary assessment - It is essential to know, without taking to much of your time, if the meal plan is compliant with nutritional requirements, make sure the software you choose can provide you DRVs of macro and micronutrients personalized to each client.;

 Customisation - For the sake of your business, it is important that your name, logo, and branding get stuck on your clients head.
 For that is important that all the information you deliver for them has your "touch" to it;

 Meal plan creation - Creating meal plans can be extremely time-consuming for professionals and the ability to create or import one while the client is still on the consultation is vital for compliance;

 Mobile app to improve compliance - This feature should be your secret weapon for standing out.
 Look for software which offers solutions to communicate and keep track of clients' progress;

 Security - Yours and your clients' data is the most valuable information your whole business possess.
 Thus you must make sure that it's kept safe.
 Working with a GDPR compliant platform is step one in setting up your business.
 Check here what GDPR implies for dietitians and nutritionists.

 How nutrition software can make you a better dietitian or nutritionist

 A recent systematic review has been published on the effectiveness of individualized nutrition care delivered by a dietitian and even though the intervention of a dietitian make a small but significant difference in weight control further research is needed.